-I consider myself an Engagement Strategist: I help organizations and brands engage with their stakeholders in a deep and real manner.
+I consider myself an Engagement Strategist: I work collaboratively with organizations and brands to engage their stakeholders in a deep and real manner.
 Organizations can move online supporters to action by engaging them in relevant conversation, listening, and offering real value; my company works with nonprofits to do this every day.
-My strengths are in training staff and teams to use social media effectively, developing goal-driven online strategies and campaigns, auditing existing efforts, and developing metrics to measure social media success and engagement.
+Our strengths are training staff and teams to use social media effectively, developing goal-driven online strategies and campaigns, auditing existing efforts, and developing metrics to measure social media success and engagement.

 I chose the name Community Organizer 2.0 because I utilize basic community organizing principles when I work: creating strategies for listening, engaging and moving people to act, online.
 As an engagement strategist, I translate basic organizing principles into online social media strategy.
 I listen and ask questions to determine what the appropriate strategy should be for each organization.
 Social media supports organizational goals, and its success can be measured.
 There’s more in this interview about my approach to online engagement and strategic digital marketing.

 I’m also proud to be on faculty at Marlboro College Graduate School, in the Masters in Nonprofit Management program.
 I teach courses related to social media, including Foundations of Social Media, Social Media for Social Change, and Social Media Strategy.
 I also advise students.
 I thoroughly enjoy being part of this vibrant, intellectual educational community.

 My teaching goals are to help students find their own meaning in the subject matter, learn through applied projects, challenge themselves intellectually, and step into their own potential.
 I achieve these objectives through three approaches: incorporating evidence-based practice in the classroom, creating co-learning environments, and supporting intellectual growth through critical inquiry.

 Presentations, and Trainings